Mumbai: Tributes paid to martyrs on 13th anniversary of 26/11 attack | Law-Order

 Chief Minister Uddhav Thackeray, who is recuperating in a Mumbai hospital after spine surgery, also remembered the 26/11 martyrs.

+In a tweet, Thackeray said the terror attack was a clear example of the ''cowardly mindset'' of terrorists.

-The 13th anniversary of the deadly terror attack was attended by a limited number of people in the wake of the COVID-19 pandemic.
+The 13th anniversary event of the deadly terror attack was attended by a limited number of people in view of the COVID-19 pandemic.

 Family members of some of the martyred police personnel also paid tributes at the memorial.